liatdavid2/codefix-rag/README.md

 * Patch similarity is low because LLM-generated fixes may differ structurally from the original developer patch while still addressing the bug.

 ---

+## Validation

+Before returning the generated fix, the system validates the LLM output to ensure the code is correct and safe.

+The validation pipeline includes:

+1. **Syntax validation** – checks that the code is valid Python using `ast.parse`.
+2. **Compilation check** – verifies the code compiles using `py_compile`.
+3. **Static analysis** – runs `ruff` to detect style or code issues.
+4. **Confidence score** – combines the reranker score with validation results.

+This step prevents invalid code from being returned and improves the reliability of the generated fixes.